-PhD students who enter the certificate program will be required to have completed at least a year of calculus (at the level of MATH 0090 & 0100), a semester of linear algebra (at the level of MATH 0520), a semester of calculus-based probability and statistics (at the level of APMA 1650), and an introduction to programming (at the level of CSCI 0150 or 0170).
+Brown Ph.D. students who enter the certificate program will be required to have completed at least a year of calculus (at the level of MATH 0090 & 0100), a semester of linear algebra (at the level of MATH 0520), a semester of calculus-based probability and statistics (at the level of APMA 1650), and an introduction to programming (at the level of CSCI 0150 or 0170).
 Because of the integrative character of the program, we look to accept students from a variety of backgrounds and disciplines.
-Prospective applicants who lack one or more of the prerequisites may contact the graduate studies director for help with discussing options for fulfilling them.
+Prospective applicants who lack one or more of the prerequisites may contact us for help with discussing options for fulfilling them.

-The graduate specialization certificate is comprised of 4 courses and 5 credits in total:
+The graduate specialization certificate is comprised of 5 credits:

-- 2 credits on mathematical and statistical foundations (DATA 1010)
+- 2 credits on mathematical and statistical foundations (APMA 1690, DATA course TBD)

 - 2 credits on computational science (DATA 1030, 1050)